 The NWMO is working with Canadians to design and implement a siting process to seek an informed, willing community to host the deep geological repository.
-The proposed process was issued for public review in 2009 in a document titled, Moving Forward Together: Designing the Process for Selecting a Site - Invitation to Review a Proposed Process for Selecting a Site, and it is available on the NWMO website at www.nwmo.ca.
-This document describes the project and the proposed principles to guide the site selection process.
-It outlines proposed decision-making steps and criteria to be applied in assessing sites to ensure safety for people and the environment for the very long term.
-It also outlines important assessment factors to ensure sustainability and well-being of the host community.
+The proposed process is described in Moving Forward Together: Designing the Process for Selecting a Site - Invitation to Review a Proposed Process for Selecting a Site, May 2009, available on the NWMO website at www.nwmo.ca.

+The proposed process is the product of a two-year dialogue with Canadians.
 The NWMO initiated discussions in 2008 to collaboratively design a process for identifying an informed and willing community to host a site for a deep geological repository.
 We used a variety of engagement techniques to help ensure that a broad diversity of perspectives was heard.
-Throughout 2009, the draft proposal for the process was the subject of public dialogue.
+Throughout 2009, a draft proposal for the process was the subject of public dialogue.
 In early 2010, the NWMO will refine the siting process with the comments received during the 2009 public dialogues.
-The final process will be the product of a two-year dialogue with Canadians.